-Long before the town of Needles was founded; this valley was home to the Mojave Indians for thousands of years, many of whom still live in the area today, called the Fort Mojave Indian Tribe.
-The area, rife with petroglyphs, pictographs, old trails and stone work, bears witness to the ancient Native Americans that lived here long before the white man entered the area.
+Long before Needles, California, was founded, this valley was home to the Mojave Indians for thousands of years, many of whom still live in the area today called the Fort Mojave Indian Tribe.
+The area, rife with petroglyphs, pictographs, old trails, and stonework, bears witness to the ancient Native Americans living here long before the white man entered the area.

-When the original depot was destroyed by fire, it was replaced by the El Garces Harvey House and Train Depot which was completed in 1908.
+When the original depot was destroyed by fire, it was replaced by the El Garces Harvey House and Train Depot, completed in 1908.
 The building was named “El Garces” in honor of Father Francisco Garces, a missionary who visited the area in 1776.

-In 1929, the Needles Historic Theatre was built by the Masonic Lodge at a cost of some $120,000.
-Housed on the main floor, was the theatre that that opened to much fan fare in March, 1930.
-The “modern” theatre entertained the public, with not only first run movies but also with traveling performances on its stage.
+In 1929, the Needles Historic Theatre was built by the Masonic Lodge at the cost of some $120,000.
+Housed on the main floor was the theatre that opened to much fanfare in March 1930.
+The “modern” theatre entertained the public with first-run movies and traveling performances on its stage.
 For 63 years, it continued to operate until a fire in 1992.
-Since, then it has stood vacant but restoration efforts are underway to renovate the old theatre to its former glory.
+Since then, it has stood vacant, but restoration efforts are underway to renovate the old theatre to its former glory.

-In the 1950s dams were built along the Colorado River, which ended a long history of flooding in the region and made the land around Needles suitable for agriculture.
-This, as well as new recreation opportunities for boating and fishing, gave a boost to the Needles economy.
+In the 1950s, dams were built along the Colorado River, which ended a long history of flooding in the region and made the land around Needles suitable for agriculture.
+This, as well as new recreation opportunities for boating and fishing, boosted the Needles’ economy.

 When I-40 threatened to bypass Needles, local citizens worked hard to keep the freeway from missing the town and condemning it to a slow death.
 Their efforts prevailed, which contributed greatly to the town’s promising future.